whoismonty09/Hangman-Game-PYTHON-/README.md

 # 🎮 Hangman Game (Python)

 ## 📌 Project Overview
-This project is a Python based Advanced Hangman Game where players can choose a category such as animals, countries, or movies.
+This project is a Python based Hangman Game where players can choose a category such as animals, countries, or movies.
 Each word comes with a hint to help the player guess correctly.
 The player must guess the word letter by letter within limited attempts to win the game.

 ---